Lyquix/php-git-deploy/README.md

 % rm -rf ~/git
 ```

+NOTE: you can ignore the permission denied error message you will see at this point

 If you are using a public repository you can start here.

 * Download `deploy.php` and `deploy-config.orig.php` to your webserver, accessible via a public URL